"Witness the might of the Eternal Warlock!" Harry proclaimed to the front lawn of number four, Privet Drive. "Mwahahaha!"

 "I can ruddy well see that!"

 Harry glanced at Dudley, but his cousin obviously had no more idea of who 'they' were than he himself did.
-Taking care not to scrape his chair against the floor, he stood and tiptoed towards the kitchen door.
+Taking care not to scrape his chair against the floor, he stood and tiptoed to the kitchen door.
 From that spot, McGonagall's crisp voice could be heard clearly.

 "Mrs. Dursley, it's good to see you in such high spirits.
 May I come in?
 We have things to discuss."

-There were heated whispers that Harry couldn't make out, before the front door banged shut.
+There were heated whispers that Harry couldn't make out before the front door banged shut.
 Petunia hurried back into the kitchen, her face paler than he'd ever seen.